rome/tools/website/src/_includes/docs/project-config.md

 **Rome** needs to know how to find your project and what files it includes.
 To do this we require a project configuration file.

 Your configuration can be placed in a [few different locations](#supported-locations), but we recommend using a single `rome.json` file.
-This file is written using [RJSON](#rome-json) which is our flavor of JSON.
-It supports comments and has a simpler syntax.

 All properties are **optional**, you can even have an empty config!
 We recommend using the [`rome config`](#rome-config) command to modify your configuration, this works with any of the supported config locations, and when editing RJSON will even retain comments.